pearcej/cpp4python/_sources/CollectionData/Arrays.rst

 might be stored as 100 words at memory addresses 20000, 20004, 20008, ...
 20396.
 The element with index i would be located at the address 20000 + 4 × i.

-Statically allocated C++ arrays must be given both a type and a size at compile-time.
+Statically allocated C++ arrays must be declared with both a type and a size at compile-time.

 ::